-Sadly, our famous koalas, beloved the world over are moving down a path right before us – that will see them go locally extinct unless we prevent it!
-We heard that some people thought our local koalas must have stripes!?
-Well, not exactly….
+Sadly, our famous koalas, beloved the world over are moving down a path right before us that will see them go locally extinct unless we prevent it!
+We developed an awareness raising campaign to deliver this message and consequently heard that some people thought our local koalas must have stripes!?
+Well, not exactly.
 Friends of the Koala’s ‘koalacines’ are a quick visual reminder of perhaps Australia’s most shameful case of extinction – the ‘Thylacine’, aka the Tasmanian Tiger.
 Like koalas, Thylacines were hunted en-masse when people (supposedly) didn’t know any better.
 Hunting, rather than today’s habitat loss, caused the Thylacine’s extinction.
-The last known survivor known as ‘Benjamin’ was captured from the wild and died in captivity at Hobart Zoo in 1936.
+The last known survivor named ‘Benjamin’ was captured from the wild and died in captivity at Hobart Zoo in 1936.
 Yep, we did that.
 Pretty awful, huh?

 So, we are asking people to take action.
 Please share, use and order the campaign materials below.
 It all helps!

 Just as species can go extinct, so can their individual populations, reducing both the genetic diversity and long-term survival prospects of the species.